learn-co-curriculum/dsc-obtaining-your-data/README.md

 Pandas' `merge()` function conveniently uses common column names between the DataFrames as keys.
-You can always specifically specify what columns to join on by using the `on` keyword as in `pd.merge(df1, df2, on=[col1, col2])`.
-Unfortunately, columns that are not identically named beforehand will not work with this convenience method.
+You can always specify what columns to join on by using the `on` keyword as in `pd.merge(df1, df2, on=[col1, col2])`.
+Unfortunately, columns that are not identically named beforehand will not work with this method.
 Additionally, it is imperative to check the formatting of the join keys between the tables.
 A number formatted as a string can often ruin joins, and separate formatting conventions such as 'U.S.' versus 'USA' are also important preprocessing considerations before merging data files from various sources.
 In this case, everything worked smoothly, but it's good to keep in mind what problems may occur.

 ## Saving Transformed Data to File
 Finally, we can save our transformed dataset.